russelltadams/mkdocs-material-pwa-vercel.com/docs/index.md

 ## Credits

-Some credit must go to [stavfx](https://github.com/stavfx) for encouraging me to check out PWA as possible solution for idea.
+Some credit must go to [stavfx](https://github.com/stavfx) for encouraging me to check out PWA as possible solution for my idea, and for taking the time to listen to it.
 Some inspiration was derived [](https://github.com/Snickdx/pwadocs/) which didn't quite work for me but gave me a few hints on my way.